 “The 15th is described as ‘the bank has the check,’” says Theresa Sheridan, Senior Loan Officer in Seattle.
 “There are clients who wait until day 15 and call in their payment with a credit card.
 If a client spends all their money from their end-of-month check, they know they can wait until their check on the 15th and pay.
 This is a hard cycle to get out of once a client is in this habit.”

-If you don’t pay your mortgage by that 15th day of the month, then you can expect to incur a late fee (usually about 5% of your payment).
+If you don’t pay your mortgage by that 15th day, then you can expect to incur a late fee (usually about 5% of your payment).

 What Happens if I’m More than 30 Days Late on a Mortgage?

-A late payment after 15 days will result in a late fee, but a late payment after 30 days will result in even more consequences—like being reported to credit bureaus.
+A late monthly payment after 15 days will result in a late fee, but a late loan payment after 30 days will result in even more consequences—like being reported to credit bureaus.

 However, even though you may get a ding on your credit score, the good news is that you most likely won’t go into foreclosure after just 30 days delinquency.